kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 them without moving any closer to the vision.

 I know first hand how aggravating the term non-value adding activity can be when applied to a best practice; we all have the best intentions.
-But if it doesn't add value, it most likely burns resources that could be used for something else.
+But, if it doesn't add value, it most likely burns resources that could be used for something else.

 ## So, what's with the plan?